What you see on this nature show should come as no surprise to any animal documentary vet. What you hear, though, is another matter.

 And yet, he still feels like there’s something missing.
 That his past success isn’t enough to fill the aching void in his life.
 He wonders what would make his life feel more worthwhile.
 A return to the top of the celebrity heap?
 A hit movie?
 An Oscar?
 What about a new, wildly sexual relationship with a buzzy reality star?
 Or is he missing something deeper?
 Something more intrinsic?

 But before he can delve too deeply into such questions, his agent, a cat named Princess Carolyn, gets him a gig on a TV game show.
-Or he has to bail his shiftless, slacker human roomie, Todd, out of jail.
+Or he has to bail his shiftless, slacker human friend and former roomie, Todd, out of jail.
 Or deal with friend-rival golden retriever, Mr. Peanutbutter.
-It's always something.
+It’s always something.

 Yes, BoJack Horseman is a very strange show—one that might explore the insanity of celebrity while a character holds a book titled “A Tale of Two Kitties,” or mull middle-age melancholy by a jukebox playing “Macaque the Knife.”